julienadatrain/Adatrain-website/README.md

 We are Jay & Cris, your Discovery Pool operators.
 We are in the world of Cardano since 2017, we took part in the recent ITN, successfully running a stake pool on jormungandr for over 3 months.

 We believe in Cardano's mission and we want to support the network by running a stake pool.
-Rewards will go towards maintaining and securing the nodes in their different locations across the world, as well as helping us with a much bigger project: driving around Africa, Asia and the Middle East to meet local producers and creators, and help them access the wider market by setting them up on Cardano.
+Rewards will go towards maintaining and securing the nodes in their different locations across the world (counting over 15 nodes in 4 continents), as well as helping us with a much bigger project: driving around Africa, Asia and the Middle East to meet local producers and creators, and help them access the wider market by setting them up on Cardano.
+Project is set to start at mid/end 2021.

 ### Stake Pool Tickers